Rusty Wallace

-Russell William "Rusty" Wallace Jr. (born August 14, 1956) is an American former NASCAR racing driver.
+Russell "Rusty" William Wallace Jr. (born August 14, 1956) is an American former NASCAR racing driver.
 He won the 1984 NASCAR Cup series Rookie of the Year and the 1989 NASCAR Winston Cup Championship.
-Over the course of his successful career, Wallace has been inducted in the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame (2013), the Motorsports Hall of Fame of America (2014) and the National Motorsports Press Association Hall of Fame (2010).
+For the accolades over the course of his successful career, Wallace has been inducted in the NASCAR Hall of Fame (2013), the International Motorsports Hall of Fame (2013), the Motorsports Hall of Fame of America (2014) and the National Motorsports Press Association Hall of Fame (2010).

 Racing career

 Early career

 Prior to joining the NASCAR circuit, Wallace made a name for himself racing around in Florida, winning a pair of local track championships and more than 200 short track races.
 In 1979, he won the United States Auto Club's (USAC) Stock Car Rookie of the Year honors, finishing third in points behind A. J. Foyt and Bay Darnell.
 In 1981, he finished second in the USAC Stock Cars championship standings, behind Joe Ruttman.

-In 1983, he won the American Speed Association (ASA) championship while competing against some of NASCAR's future stars like Mark Martin, Alan Kulwicki, and Dick Trickle.
+In 1983, he won the American Speed Association (ASA) championship while also competing against some of NASCAR's future stars like Mark Martin, Alan Kulwicki, and Dick Trickle.

 NASCAR career

 In 1980, Wallace made his NASCAR debut at Atlanta, driving the No. 16 Chevrolet for Roger Penske.
 He ended up finishing second in the race after qualifying seventh.
-He made nine NASCAR appearances over the next three years, finishing inside the Top 10 in only one more race.
-In 1984, Wallace joined the Winston Cup circuit full-time, winning NASCAR Rookie of the Year honors and finishing 14th in the final points standings.
-He drove the No. 88 Gatorade-sponsored Pontiac for Cliff Stewart with a best finish of fourth, along with two fifth-place finishes and four further Top 10s.
-Wallace stayed with Cliff Stewart for 1985 but this time, he drove the No. 2 Alugard-sponsored Pontiac.
-In 29 races, Wallace had two Top 5s and eight Top 10s.
+He made nine NASCAR appearances over the next three years, finishing inside the top-ten in only one more race.
+In 1984, Wallace joined the Winston Cup circuit full-time, winning NASCAR Rookie of the Year honors and finishing fourteenth in the final points standings.
+He drove the No. 88 Gatorade Pontiac for Cliff Stewart with a best finish of fourth, along with two fifth-place finishes and four further top-tens.
+Wallace stayed with Cliff Stewart for 1985 but this time, he drove the No. 2 Alugard Pontiac.
+In 29 races, Wallace had two top-fives and eight top-tens.